-Since most of the SVV members are located in the Zurich area and their journey to Neukirch was relatively laborious, the SVV was looking for new premises near Zurich.
-In November 2010 it was so far and the big move to Winterthur happened, where Swissveg is now based.
+Since most of the SVV members are located in the Zurich area and the journey to Neukirch was relatively far, the SVV was looking for new premises near Zurich.
+In November 2010 the time had come and the big move to Winterthur took place, where Swissveg is now based.

 2011: Veganmania, Vegi-Card and more

-Due to its central location, the SVV was able to organize much more campaigns than before and even more interviews for media and students.
-In our garden a free barbecue with over 100 guests was carried out twice already.
+Due to its central location, the SVV was able to organize many more campaigns than before and even more interviews for media and students.
+Twice we hosted a free barbecue In our garden with over 100 guests.

-In the spring of 2011, the Veganmania Switzerland started: Swissveg has organized the first and largest vegan street festival in Switzerland every year.
-In this way, we bring the vegan lifestyle closer to the public.
+In the spring of 2011, Veganmania Switzerland started: Swissveg organized the first and largest annual vegan street festival in Switzerland.
+As a result we are able to bring the vegan lifestyle closer to the general public.

 2014: «SVV» becomes «Swissveg»

-On the occasion of the World Vegan Month in November 2014, we launched the two "Go Vegan" brochures and prepared the corresponding website www.govegan.ch.
+On the occasion of World Vegan Month in November 2014, we launched the two "Go Vegan" brochures and prepared the corresponding website www.govegan.ch.
 The first edition covered 4,000 copies per brochure and the second one was printed with a circulation of 7'500 brochures.
-As the brochures are ordered at such a rate, the third edition has already been printed with a circulation of 10'000 copies each!
+As the brochures were ordered at such a high rate, a third edition was printed with a circulation of 10'000 copies each!

 2015: Swissveg on Social Media

 In 2015, Swissveg invested in meeting as many people as possible on the social media channels and informing them about these channels.
-Today social media presence is an absolute must and our accounts were successful -soon our main account on Facebook has cracked the 10'000-Like boundary!
+Today, social media presence is an absolute must and our social media accounts were successful - soon our main account on Facebook has cracked the 10'000-Like threshold !
 In addition, a Swissveg French Facebook account was set up for French-speaking Switzerland, and the Instagram account followed in March 2016.

 2016: One, two, Gastro!

-In 2016 the coachings for restaurateurs started with a new concept and in cooperation with vegan rocks.
-With this young project, we train restaurateurs and / or canteens and show them how to focus on sustainable (= plant-based) menus.
+In 2016, coachings for restaurateurs started with a new concept and in cooperation with vegan rocks (Simon: what is "vegan rocks" ?).
+This new project trains restaurateurs and / or canteen operators and shows them how to focus on sustainable (= plant-based) menus.

 There is still much to do!

 The work of Swissveg has played a major role in establishing the vegetarian diet in Switzerland.
-Still there is still a lot to do!
-Especially in restaurants the vegetarian offer is often to be perfected and some restaurateurs are deficiently informed.
-As a vegan it is also not yet possible to conclude the federal training as nutrition consultant, since it is obligatory to consume animal products.
-The meat-lobing fairy-tale still spreads over the production of meat and the attitude of the animals - here it is necessary to enlighten!
+There is still a lot to do!
+This is especially true in restaurants where the vegetarian menu often has room for improvement and some restaurateurs are poorly informed.
+As a vegan it is also not yet possible to complete the federal training as a nutrition consultant, since it is obligatory to consume animal products.
+The meat-lobby's fictions are still spread about the production of meat and the keeping of the animals - there is a need here to educate!

 You are Swissveg!